dougkellermeyer/projectEulerJavaScript/README.md

 # projectEulerJavaScript
-Solutions to the Project Euler problems
+Solutions to some the Project Euler problems